thomo/3d-models/README.md

 # 3d-models
-Collection of some of my 3D printing models
+Collection of some of my 3D printing models, for some models the corresponding STL files can be downloaded from [my MyMiniFactory account](https://www.myminifactory.com/users/thomo).

 # Models